marmelab/react-admin/UPGRADE.md

 ## `allowEmpty` Has Been Removed From `SelectInput`, `AutocompleteInput` and `AutocompleteArrayInput`

-The `SelectInput`, `AutocompleteInput` and `AutocompleteArrayInput` components used to accept an `allowEmpty` prop.
+The `SelectInput`, `SelectArrayInput`, `AutocompleteInput` and `AutocompleteArrayInput` components used to accept an `allowEmpty` prop.
 When set to `true`, a choice was added for setting the input value to an empty value (empty string by default).

 However, the underlying MaterialUI components now require that the current input value has a matching choice.
 Those components now always accept an empty value (an empty string by default).
 You can safely remove this prop.